 Each year will also include specific events dedicated to highlighting the connection between spirituality, social justice, and DEI (diversity, equity, inclusivity).
 Ranging from lectures to workshop trainings on antiracism to roundtable discussions, our hope is to unpack the unique role spirituality assumes in challenging normative structures and enhancing our commitment to a more just, equitable, and inclusive world.

-Second Annual Spirituality and Justice Lecture by Dr. Bron Taylor (Tuesday, February 21 at 4:30 PM via Zoom)
+Second Annual Faculty Lecture by Dr. Tamura Lomax (Monday, December 4 at 11 AM-12 PM via Zoom)